roman-milk/roman-milk.github.io/spanked-to-submission.md

  Penelope replied, "I wasn't checking you out, Audree."

  "Oh, really?
 I'm sorry.
 I just assumed that since you didn't get much action with the hubby, maybe you accommodated by finding a girl or two at work.
 I know someone at work who does the exact same thing," Audree hinted, her finger hooking inside my underwear.
 I gave a soft moan, even as I worried about her telling Penelope the truth or Penelope concluding the truth herself.
-Report_Story #11
+1